 In the event any student is to be recognized orally or in writing for school achievement(s) by a designated school official, that student has the right to refuse recognition.
 Students wanting to refuse recognition of student achievement must indicate such intent (In writing to a school counselor or administrator prior to September 15th of the current school year.).

 SAFETY COMMITTEE

-The School Safety Committee meets regularly (monthly) as a subcommittee of the high school's Site Council to review accidents and implement accident prevention strategies.
+The School Safety Committee meets regularly (monthly) to review accidents and implement accident prevention strategies.
 Anyone with a safety concern should report it to the main office.

 VIDEO CAMERAS IN DISTRICT FACILITIES